-Type in a name for your new device and activate the desired extra features, provided with each Premium subscription.
+Type in a name for your new device and activate the desired extra features, provided with each regular subscription.
 These features can also be activated/deactivated at a later time.

 Scroll down and generate the login and configuration data for the OpenVPN protocol, which will be implemented into the needed configuration file: